BDalco/static-node-and-express-site/README.md

 I used Pug to complete provided templates that utilize the JSON to generate the markup that is ultimately displayed in the browser.

-I used Node.js and Express to:
+I used Node.js and Express to:<br>
-• Import the required dependencies
+• Import the required dependencies<br>
-• Link the JSON with the Pug templates
+• Link the JSON with the Pug templates<br>
-• Set up routes to handle requests
+• Set up routes to handle requests<br>
-• Set up the middleware to utilize static files like CSS
+• Set up the middleware to utilize static files like CSS<br>
-• Handle errors
+• Handle errors<br>
-• Set up a server to serve the project
+• Set up a server to serve the project<br>